College football's surprising new cradle of coaches

 And winning.
 Lots and lots of winning.

-On a snowy morning in March, Kehres sat in his office at the McPherson Academic and Athletic Complex, stumped by the first question: Why does Mount Union, or Mount as it's usually called, produce so many coaches?
+On a snowy morning in March, Kehres sat in his office at the McPherson Academic and Athletic Complex, stumped by the first question: Why does Mount Union -- or Mount, as it's usually called -- produce so many coaches?

 "I don't know," he said.
 "That's the honest answer."